circleci/circleci-docs/jekyll/_docs/configuration.md

 description: How to configure CircleCI
 ---

-CircleCI automatically infers your settings from your code, so CircleCI's normal processing works just fine in most circumstances.
+CircleCI automatically infers settings from your code, so it's possible you won't need to add any custom configuration.

-When it doesn't, the `circle.yml` file makes it easy to tell CircleCI what you need.
-This is a simple YAML file where you spell out any tweaks required for your app.
-You place the file in your git repo's root directory and CircleCI reads the file each time it runs a build.
+If you _do_ need to tweak settings, though, you can do so in a `circle.yml` file located in your project's root directory.
+If a `circle.yml` exists, CircleCI will read it each time it runs a build.

-If you want a quick look at how to set up your `circle.yml` file, check out our [sample file]({{site.baseurl}}/config-sample/).
+For a rough idea of what a `circle.yml` looks like, check out our [sample file]({{site.baseurl}}/config-sample/).

-Should you have a test failure, our [troubleshooting section]({{ site.baseurl }}/troubleshooting/) can likely tell you the best way to solve the problem.

 <h2 id="phases">File structure and content</h2>